danjohnson3141/Jekyll-Test/GET-&#47;users&#47;profile.md

-Returns the active users's profile.
+This route shows the profile for the active user.

 =
 #### Authentication